Athletics at the 2015 Pan American Games – Women's 200 metres

-The women's 200 metres sprint competition of the athletics events at the 2015 Pan American Games will take place between the 23 and 24 of July at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The women's 200 metres sprint competition of the athletics events at the 2015 Pan American Games took place between the 23 and 24 of July at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Ana Cláudia Silva from Brazil.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: